GoogleChromeLabs/squoosh/libsquoosh/README.md

 const imagePool = new ImagePool(cpus().length);
 ```

 This will create an image pool with an underlying processing pipeline that you can use to ingest and encode images.
 The ImagePool constructor takes one argument that defines how many parallel operations it is allowed to run at any given time.
-By default, this number is set to the amount of CPU cores available in the system it is running on.

 ## Ingesting images